-- ----- - (1) Nonqualified executive stock options granted in connection with entering into a new three-year employment agreement commencing January 1, 2003.
-These options become exercisable in one-third increments on December 31, 2003, 2004 and 2005. - (2) Nonqualified options granted pursuant to the Company's 1999 Omnibus Stock Incentive Plan.
+(1) Nonqualified options granted pursuant to the Company's 1999 Omnibus Stock Incentive Plan.
 These options become exercisable in five cumulative installments of 20% on each anniversary of the date of grant.
-The date of grant was April 17, 2001.
+The date of grant was April 30, 2002.